DeepakKarishetti/Clamp-control/README.md

+## Autonomous forklift clamp control module

-Autonomous Clamp control involves the use of the following:
+**Autonomous Clamp control involves the use of the following:**

  - Simulated clamp-forklift switches
  - Limit switches